Ineos Grenadiers: 2020: Ineos Grenadiers

 Ineos had the highest payroll of any team in cycling for the 2020 season, and of the top ten highest paid riders in the sport, five of them rode for Ineos.
 In Euros, Carapaz was paid 2.1 million, Kwiatkowski 2.5 million, Bernal 2.7 million, Geraint Thomas 3.5 million and Chris Froome was the 2nd highest paid cyclist in the sport contracted to make 4.5 million.

 On 30 January 2020, the team announced the retirement of Vasil Kiryienka due to heart problems.
 The following day, Australian Cameron Wurf joined the squad.

-On 3 March 2020, the team's lead sports director Nicolas Portal passed away suddenly of a heart attack at the age of 40.
+On 3 March 2020, the team's lead sports director Nicolas Portal died suddenly of a heart attack at the age of 40.
 A day later, the team announced that it would temporarily withdraw from racing until 23 March in time for the Volta a Catalunya.
 The reasoning behind the decision was twofold: to allow the team to properly mourn Portal's passing, and to keep all its members safe amidst the growing coronavirus outbreak which saw the final two stages of the UAE Tour cancelled.

 Additional races on the 2020 calendar were either postponed to later in the year or cancelled outright due to restrictions and lockdowns in several European countries forced by the pandemic.
 On 12 April, the entire team took part in a special event via interactive cycling site Zwift.
 Over 15,000 fans from around the world rode with the team in a virtual group ride, which was followed by an e-race where all 30 riders on the active roster competed against each other.
 It was streamed on YouTube and the team's Facebook page, with commentary by Eurosport's Rob Hatch and Matt Stephens.
 The race was won by Rohan Dennis.

 On 9 July 2020, it was announced that the contract of Chris Froome would not be renewed, ending his 10-year association with the team.
 An hour later, Froome signed a multi-year deal with Israel Start-Up Nation for the 2021 season.

+On 12 October 2022, the team announced the signing of their first ever female rider; the multi discipline star Pauline Ferrand-Prévot.